-5) Domestic Violence, 13 defined as:
+5) Domestic Violence17, defined as:

-- a. felony or misdemeanor crimes, - b. including the use or attempted use of physical or sexual abuse, or - c. a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a Complainant, - d. including verbal abuse, psychological abuse, economic abuse, or technological abuse that may or may not constitute criminal behavior, - e. on the basis of sex, - f. committed by a current or former spouse or intimate partner of the Complainant, - g. by a person with whom the Complainant shares a child in common, or - h. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - i. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of North Carolina, or - j. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of North Carolina.
+- a. violence,

+- b. on the basis of sex,

+- c. committed by a current or former spouse or intimate partner of the Complainant,

+- d. by a person with whom the Complainant shares a child in common, or

+- e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or

+- f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of California, or

+- g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of California.

+- 6) Stalking, defined as:

+- a. engaging in a course of conduct,

+- b. on the basis of sex,

+- c. directed at the Complainant, that

+- i. would cause a reasonable person to fear for the person's safety, or

+- ii. the safety of others; or

+- iii.suffer substantial emotional distress.